rlseaton/superdogpit/README.md

 # Essentials X

-This plugin adds more features that could possibly fit in the scope of this document.
+This plugin adds more features than would fit in the scope of this document.

 The main things you'll probably use it for are **money**, **trading**, and interacting with op-provided **sign shops**.

+You can see how much money you have with the `/money` or `/balance` commands.
+Send other players money directly with `/pay PlayerName amount`.

 # Grappling Hook
 # Marriage Master